TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

 Deprecated Configuration
 ========================

-The following fields are deprecated and should not be used anymore:
+The following fields are deprecated or have been removed.
+They have no effect in the latest TYPO3 version.

 - dependencies
 - conflicts